getconvey/archived-interview-boilerplates/java-springboot/README.md

 **Requires Java 14 or greater**

-pom.xml is configured to use java 14.
+The pom.xml is configured to use Java 11.
+We've tested with 11, 14, 17 and 18 so you can choose a version that's convenient.

 To run